Christopher-Anandaraj/WanderSync/README.md

+# WanderSync
-# WanderSync - app made for CS2340 course @GT in collaboration with classmates.
+App made for CS2340 course @GT in collaboration with classmates.